Mom of T-wolves star Karl-Anthony Towns dies from COVID-19 - WHIZ News

 The Timberwolves made the announcement via the Towns family, which requested privacy.
+The team intially said Cruz-Towns was 59.
 Karl Towns Sr., the father of the two-time All-Star player, was also hospitalized with the virus but has since recovered.

 A native of the Dominican Republic, Cruz-Towns was a fixture at Timberwolves games from the start of her son’s NBA career.
 He was the first overall pick in the 2015 draft out of Kentucky.

-Note: An earlier version of this story incorrectly reported Cruz-Towns as age 59, relying on information from the team.